-The bill also updates the list of municipalities eligible for these provisions by adding a new category (75) for municipalities with populations exceeding 285,000 that are wholly located in two counties, each with populations over 900,000.
-This change is part of a broader effort to ensure that the use of hotel occupancy tax revenue aligns with the needs of larger municipalities while maintaining restrictions on certain types of expenditures.
-The act is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that threshold is not met.
+The bill also updates the applicability section of the Tax Code to include a new category for municipalities with populations over 285,000 that are wholly located in two counties, each with populations exceeding 900,000.
+This change is part of a broader effort to ensure that larger municipalities can effectively utilize hotel occupancy tax revenues for tourism-related projects.
+The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that threshold is not met.

 Statutes affected: Introduced: Tax Code 351.101, Tax Code 351.152, Tax Code 351.157 (Tax Code 351)